 As a general rule, a lender does not become liable under environmental laws by virtue of holding a mortgage or by virtue of foreclosing the mortgage and taking title to the property for the purpose of reselling it to an ultimate purchaser.
 A lender may nevertheless become liable if the lender actively participates in the management of the property.
 “Active participation” by a lender means that the lender exercised decision-making control over environmental compliance with respect to the property or exercised general management control such as that typically exercised by a manager of the facility or property.

-A lender may, however, inspect the property, require a borrower to respond to contamination issues, provide the borrower with financial advice, or amend or restructure the mortgage or the mortgage loan terms — these activities are not deemed active participation.
+A lender may, however, inspect the property, require a borrower to respond to contamination issues, provide the borrower with financial advice, or amend or restructure the mortgage or the mortgage loan terms – these activities are not deemed to constitute active participation.

 A filing of bankruptcy proceedings by or against a borrower will result in an automatic stay or injunction against all creditors.
 This automatic stay will prohibit any acts to enforce the mortgage or collect the mortgage indebtedness.
 In order to proceed with foreclosure or collection activities, a lender must have this automatic stay modified by the bankruptcy court.

-A mortgage lender is deemed a secured creditor to the extent of the value of its collateral.
+A mortgage lender is deemed to be a secured creditor to the extent of the value of its collateral.
 As part of the bankruptcy process, the repayment terms of the mortgage indebtedness may be extended for a longer period and the interest rate may be modified, but in theory, the amended repayment terms must grant the lender on a present value basis the equivalent value of its mortgage interest.

-Mortgages may be set aside in bankruptcy if the mortgage were granted within the period immediately preceding the bankruptcy filing as security for a preexisting unsecured debt, if the mortgage lender did not provide reasonably equivalent value to the borrower in exchange for the granting of the mortgage, or if there is a significant delay in the recording of the mortgage.
+Mortgages may be set aside in bankruptcy if the mortgage was granted within the period immediately preceding the bankruptcy filing as security for a preexisting unsecured debt, if the mortgage lender did not provide reasonably equivalent value to the borrower in exchange for the granting of the mortgage, or if there is a significant delay in the recording of the mortgage.
 A mortgage may also be set aside in bankruptcy if it is not timely and properly filed and indexed in the real property records so as to cause the mortgage to have priority over competing lien creditors.
 The most important actions a mortgagor lender may take to protect itself from bankruptcy risks is to ensure that the mortgage is recorded in a timely manner and properly indexed in the appropriate recording office.

 Most jurisdictions have adopted building codes, incorporating construction standards such as required building elevation, general structural matters, loadbearing and wind resistance, and electrical and plumbing requirements.
 Land disturbance and construction permits are required prior to the commencement of construction, and during construction arrangements must be made for periodic governmental inspections to verify compliance with applicable building codes.
 Building code compliance is also required in connection with any major refurbishment of existing structures.